Developmental Malformations

 Lupus anticoagulant testing has several stages: screening, mixing study, and confirmation.

 Risk stratification is based on the antiphospholipid profile.
-High-risk antiphospholipid profile is characterized by detection of lupus anticoagulant on 2 or more occasions at least 12 weeks apart, or of double (any combination of lupus anticoagulant, anticardiolipin antibodies, or anti-β2GPI) or triple (all 3 subtypes) antiphospholipid positivity, or the presence of persistently high antiphospholipid titers.
+A high-risk profile is characterized by the detection of lupus anticoagulant on two or more occasions at least 12 weeks apart, of double (any combination of lupus anticoagulant, anticardiolipin antibodies, or anti-β2GPI) or triple (all three subtypes) antiphospholipid positivity, or the presence of persistently high antiphospholipid titers.

-A low-risk antiphospholipid profile is seen in isolated anticardiolipin or anti-β2GPI antibodies at low-medium titers, particularly if transiently positive (92).
+A low-risk antiphospholipid profile is seen in isolated anticardiolipin or anti-β2GPI antibodies at low-medium titers, particularly if transient (104).

 • Acute thrombosis is treated with thrombolytics. | |